ahgraber/homelab-infra/README.md

 ## Update

-_**NOTE**_: Terraform expects it will be used to manage all infrastructure changes.
-To update currently 'managed' deployment, update `main.tf`.
+> _Note:_ Terraform expects it will be used to manage all infrastructure changes.
+> To update currently 'managed' deployment, update `main.tf`.

 ```sh
 # 'plan' will warn if the change will require destroying/reprovisioning a replacement host